 Pre-Production: Marketing and Community Relations Lab

 Descriptions: Producing a movie requires an exhaustive mobilization of resources, before, during and after production.
 This pre-production course will focus on marketing and communications theory, with special focus on the realm of film production.
 The course will also consider the emerging “cultural agent” field, with readings and discussions about creating and maintaining audience and support for the arts despite changing economic and cultural trends.

 Students in the Marketing and Communications department will play critical rolls, including taking still photographs, direction and production of the behind-the-scenes documentary, working with local, regional and national press, helping to build and maintain effective relationships with organizations like the Nantucket Historical Society and Dreamland Theater, with whom we will work to stage educational community activities in relationship to our on-island production.
 Students in this area will also participate in the visioning, planning and executing of fundraising events.

-Faculty: Jay Craven, Peter and John department heads and special guests
+Faculty: Jay Craven, department heads and special guests

 Production: Production Management Lab